quickwit-oss/quickwit-datasource/README.md

 -v ${PWD}/grafana-storage:/var/lib/grafana \
 --name grafana-enterprise grafana/grafana-enterprise
 ```

+If you run a local Quickwit instance and you are on Linux, add the argument `--add-host=host.docker.internal:host-gateway` to the `docker run` command.
+You will later be able to use `host.docker.internal` in the Quickwit API URL.

 If you want to keep the authentication, remove environment variables `GF_AUTH_DISABLE_LOGIN_FORM`, `GF_AUTH_ANONYMOUS_ENABLED` and `GF_AUTH_ANONYMOUS_ORG_ROLE`.